solecnugit/PoCo/README.md

   - The implementation can be found in lib/packages/poco-contract-v2.
 - ### Developed and implemented a domain-specific QoS assessment framework for transcoding.
   - We crafted service quality standards tailored to non-real-time transcoding scenarios.
 Specifically, we evaluate the media transcoding quality from service providers on two fronts: one, by comparing the visual quality difference between the post-transcoded video and the source video, reflecting perceptible changes in video quality to the human eye; and two, by calculating the number of frames transcoded by the service provider per unit of time, thereby gauging the efficiency of their service delivery.
 These two metrics together form our standards for assessing media transcoding service quality.
+  - The implementation can be found in lib/packages/poco-service.
 - ### Developed and implemented a blockchain prototype to facilitate consensus on service provider quality via a committee.
   - We have developed and deployed a blockchain prototype that employs a committee mechanism to achieve consensus on service provider quality in specific service scenarios.
 Given the inherent variability of idle computing resources in this context, consensus amongst a large number of unstable nodes could consume valuable computational resources and time.
 This runs counter to our project's original intent to fully leverage distributed computing resources.
 Hence, we selected a group of top-performing nodes to form a Committee, tasked with reaching a consensus on the Quality of Service (QoS) and recording it on the chain.
 Other working nodes synchronize chain information to their local copies, a strategy that effectively boosts consensus performance while maintaining efficient use of resources.
+  - The implementation can be found in lib/packages/poco-committee.

 ## 模块变动简介